CHIROPRACTIC HELP FOR RUNNERS IN CITY* STATE*

 5. Plantar Fasciitis:

 To get a grasp of what plantar fasciitis is, it is important to understand what the plantar fascia is.
 The plantar fascia is one of the strongest structures in the body and is fastened from the heel to the pads of your feet.
 This structure adds to the stability of your foot and helps you maintain the proper arch.
-Running places an intense stress to the structure and often results in the pain that is attributed to plantar fasciitis.
+Running places intense stress on the structure and often results in the pain that is attributed to plantar fasciitis.
 Some common causes of plantar fasciitis have been found to be a sudden increase in activity, such as running that overworks the structure, use of poor running shoes, running on particularly hard surfaces, and misalignments of the bones in the feet often resulting in “flat feet”.
 The pain associated with plantar fasciitis is often described as sharp and intense and is often the worst during the first few steps after awakening in the morning.
 It’s important to understand that the sooner the treatment the better.
 Anti-inflammatories, cortisone shots, and braces have been found to be effective for short-term symptomatic relief.
-However, adjustments aimed at realigning the bones in the foot have been found to be the best for long term lasting relief.
+However, adjustments aimed at realigning the bones in the foot have been found to be the best for long-term lasting relief.
 Our doctors at CLINIC NAME* have witnessed the success of these adjustments.

 6. Ilio-Tibial Band Syndrome:

 One of the most painful injuries associated with running is ilio-tibial band syndrome or IT band syndrome for short.
 The IT band is a long connective tissue structure that extends from the hip to the knee.
 Therefore, pain and other related symptoms can present anywhere along its path.
 The IT band is extremely important for the stabilization of the knee joint, so abnormalities of this structure have been shown to contribute to knee injuries.
-In addition, that is why damage of the IT band is often misunderstood as a knee injury.
+In addition, that is why damage to the IT band is often misunderstood as a knee injury.
 The most common symptoms of ilio-tibial band syndrome are pain and inflammation along the outside of the leg.
-These symptoms may be felt during running and even after activity has ended.
+These symptoms may be felt during running and even after the activity has ended.
 Since this structure involves everything from the hip to the knee, a complete study and examination of the leg is necessitated.
 Any abnormal alignment along its path may be the underlying cause.
 A substantial number of cases have been attributed to misalignments of the vertebrae in our spine.
 As mentioned previously, these abnormalities can be a direct cause of nervous system interference, producing the symptoms associated with ilio-tibial band syndrome.

-If you believe that you are developing any of the previously stated conditions, contact our CLINIC NAME* in CITY* as soon as possible for a complete evaluation.
+If you believe that you are developing any of the previously stated conditions, contact our CLINIC NAME* in CITY* STATE* as soon as possible for a complete evaluation.

 8:00am - 12:00pm